Chapter 3 Basic Data Cleaning with OpenRefine

 - Now let’s try faceting the

-.
+LanguaL-Product Typecolumn.
+It looks like we have 14 choices but some of these look a little odd.
+For example, it looks like we have 25 records forAmino acid/protein [A1305and 2325 records forAmino acid/protein [A1305].
+In this case we know that those 25 records should say[A1305].To fix this, we can clickEditnext to those records, update the records, and selectApply.
 No we have 13 choices - It looks like there are a couple more spelling mistakes in this column, we could fix them manually as we did above, but let’s hold off and use the clustering feature later.

 - Challenge: Facet the

-column, how many options are there?
+Brands Namescolumn, how many options are there?
 Do you see any potential mistakes? - Challenge: Explore the other kinds of facets, do any of these seem useful to you?

 3.4 Trimming Whitespace and Changing to Titlecase